 Sirs, we are all brothers, and if this war ever ends, please, never tell your children what you’ve done to me today.

-(This posting first appeared at Living in Partial Light, my OpenSalon blog.
-You can read other stories about the work my father and mother did in Germany in my book Lightning and Ashes.)
+(You can read a version of this story and other stories about the work my father and mother did in Germany in my book Echoes of Tattered Tongues.)